OldRacingCars.com

 14. March 742L [21] (Diulio Truffo): New to the CSAI's Equipe Nationale, then managed by Eugenio Dragoni, for Diulio Truffo to drive in F2 in 1974.
 After Dragoni's sudden death in April 1974, the team was managed by Ottorino Maffezzoli, the Monza circuit director.
 Run by Osella Squadra Corse for Truffo until his new Osella was ready, then to Gianfranco Trombetti for the rest of the 1975 season.

 15. March 742L [28] (Carlo Giorgio): New to Carlo Giorgio, fitted with a very unusual Holbay Ford Pinto engine and raced in F2 in 1974, entered by Scuderia Jolly Club.
 Giorgio retained the car for 1975, when he used a Hart Ford BDA.
 He returned very briefly in 1976, when the car was used to test the new Armaroli V6 engine, but it did not qualify for its only race.
-In 1977, he returned for a fourth season, the March now used a Hart 420R engine, but he failed to qualify for three of his five races and did not go the distance in the other two.
-He raced the car again in 1978.
-For the 1979 season, thankfully the car's last, he fitted March 782 bodywork.
-It ended with a record of 30 F2 races but 13 failures to qualify and only ten classified finishes.
-Many years later, in 2016, the chassis was in the garage of Silvio Pederzini in Padova, Italy.
+He returned for a fourth season in 1977 when the March had its original 742 sidepods but a 762 cockpit and 762 nose, and used a Hart 420R engine.
+He failed to qualify for three of his five races that season and did not go the distance in the other two.
+He raced the car again in 1978, when it has a distinctive rollhoop extension.
+This was carried over when it moved from its 762 bodywork to full 782 bodywork during the season.
+He failed to qualify for all his six races that season, except at the Nürburgring in April where he was 37th and slowest in practice, but everyone was allowed to start.
+For the 1979 season, Giorgio acquired a pukka March 782.
+The 742 ended with a record of 25 F2 races but 12 failures to qualify and only five classified finishes.
+Many years later, in 2016, the monocoque from this car was in the garage of Silvio Pederzini in Padova, Italy.
+It showed signs of having had a 782 roll hoop forward stay stiffening plate added just forward of the rear seat panel, showing it was the car Giorgio used in 1978.

 16. March 732 [4-3] (Alberto Colombo): Beta Racing Team for Vittorio Brambilla 1973 and used as his main car all season.
 Crashed at Monza in June and rebuilt on a new monocoque.
 Crashed again in practice at Vallalunga in October and may have been written off, leaving Vittorio to drive brother Tino's 732/5 at the last race.
 This car appears to have been repaired on a new monocoque and retained by the team as a spare in 1974.
 It would be the car raced by Diulio Truffo at Mugello and Alberto Colombo at Vallelunga.
 It remained with the Brambillas until 1977, when it passed to sponsor Daniele Ciceri of Beta Tools, and was placed on display at the Beta factory.
 It 1988, it passed to the Autorevival Italia Association, and was displayed in the Museum Autodromo Monza until 2000, when it was acquired by Guido Romani (Milan).
 It was sold to Hall and Hall (Bourne, Lincolnshire) in 2019 when it was found to be in remarkably original condition.
 Sold to Graham Adelman in 2019.

 17. Elf 2 (Alpine) A367 [3670] (René Arnoux): Entered as an "ELF 2", but built by Alpine and designated the A367.
 Chassis 3670 was built for the 1972 F2 season, when it was raced by Patrick Depailler and Jean-Pierre Jabouille.
 This is apparently the same car that was updated for 1973 and became Depailler's regular car that season.
 Substantially redesigned by Andre de Cortanze for 1974, and fitted with a Schnitzer BMW as a fourth team car for Alain Serpaggi and others to race.
 According to reports, this car started to be converted to 1975 specification, but was unfinished.
-In 1999, this car was reported to be owned by Thierry Gay (Lyons), and Gerard Gamand reported on Autodiva that the car had been reconstructed using a new chassis fabricated by Gilles and Vincent Duqueine.
 In 2015, Fred Marquet's HTT Motorsport was restoring this car to its 1974 Serpaggi specification.
 It was first seen at Albi in June 2016.

 18. Elf 2 (Alpine) A367 [3673] (Jean-Pierre Jabouille): New for 1974, for Ecurie Elf team leader Jean-Pierre Jabouille to drive in F2.
 The car was fitted with Schnitzer BMW engines.
 It was raced by Jean-Pierre Beltoise at Hockenheim in April, where it used Schnitzer's experimental 12-plug engine.
 Jabouille won at Hockenheim in June in this car.
 Retained by Equipe Elf Switzerland for 1975, when No 2 driver Gérard Larrousse used it until his new Jabouille-designed Elf 2 was ready, and Larrousse won at Hockenheim in April in this car.
 Unlike the two sister cars which were rebuilt for further duty in 1976, this car was sold to Guy Fréquelin and used in French hillclimbs in 1976, still with its Schnitzer BMW engine.
 It was then sold to Pierre Desnos and used by him in French hillclimbs in 1977 and 1978.
 Gerard Gamand on Autodiva adds that the car was raced by Jean Louis Neveu from 1983 to 1985.